The formula used to divide a complex number a+bi by a complex number c+di is:

 Therefore, the inumber arguments can be supplied to the Excel Imdiv function as either:

-In the spreadsheet below, the Excel Imdiv function is used find the difference between different pairs of complex numbers.
+In the spreadsheet below, the Excel Imdiv function is used find the quotient of four different pairs of complex numbers.

 Note that, in the above example spreadsheet:

-Further information on the Excel Imdiv function are provided on the Microsoft Office website.
+Further details of the Excel Imdiv function are provided on the Microsoft Office website.

 If you get an error from your Excel Imdiv function this is likely to be one of the following: